mohamedveron/revolut_task/README.md

 # revolut_task
 The REST Api for money transfer.
 Technologies used:

-1- Maven as project management tool
+1- Spark framework for REST

-2- SparkJava framework for REST
+2- Maven as project management tool

 3- Gson for json mapping